 - Car rentals - This helps employees understand the acceptable type of cars allowed for rental purposes and the maximum budget for a daily basis.

 Different companies have different business travel guidelines they wish their employees to follow.
 Some companies want their employees to send in travel receipts and reports via an email system.
 Others prefer employees to use a smartphone app to document their business travel expenses.

 "38% of companies still manually check travel expenses to make sure it meets their evolving travel policy."

-Irrespective of your business travel policies, it's best to use an automated solution like an expense management software.
+Irrespective of your business travel policies, its best to use an automated solution like an expense management software.
 The software can also easily incorporate with your company's day-to-day operations.
 Having a clearly defined reporting or booking process that aligns with a user-friendly expense reporting software for your employees is beneficial to all.

 If you're ready to get rid of your travel policy headaches to focus on other critical objectives, schedule a demo with Fyle.
-Fyle accommodates the needs of your employees while on business travel.
+Fyle accommodates the expense management needs of your employees while on business travel.
 Additionally, we ensure your business always stays compliant for maximized tax benefits!